mamba-org/quetz/README.md

 ./download-test-package.sh
 ```

-Run test upload using quetz-client:
+Run test upload using quetz-client.
+(For testing purposes, an API key is created for the test user "alice" at server launch and is printed to the terminal, so use that for this example):

 ```
 export QUETZ_API_KEY=E_KaBFstCKI9hTdPM7DQq56GglRHf2HW7tQtq6si370